TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/02000_top_level_design.md

 that once the DMA channels/flows have been setup, no further interaction with the Ethernet Firmware is required.

-For further details on remote core integration in Linux and TI-RTOS, please refer to the [Remote Core Integration](@ref ethfw_remotecore_top) section.
+For further details on remote core integration in Linux and FreeRTOS, please refer to the [Remote Core Integration](@ref ethfw_remotecore_top) section.

 [Back To Top](@ref ethfw_tldesign_top)